ns1/ns1-privatedns/helm/README.md

 # NS1 Helm Chart

 ## Prerequisites
-@TODO verify older versions of k8s are okay
 - Kubernetes 1.12+
 - This chart uses PersistentVolumeClaims and so dynamic PersistentVolume provisioning must be configured on the cluster.
 If you are using a managed